fbgallet/roam-extension-color-highlighter/README.md

 ## Instructions

-Select some part of your text inside a block, add Highight with native Roam hotkeys (`Ctrl + h` on Windows, `Cmd + h` on iOS), then **press a letter corresponding to the first letter of the color (**without pressing Ctrl-Cmd anymore**)**, e.g. 'g' for green.
+Select some part of your text inside a block, add Highight or bold with native Roam hotkeys (`Ctrl or Cmd + h` for highlight, `Ctrl or Cmd + b` for bold), then **press a letter corresponding to the first letter of the color (**without pressing Ctrl-Cmd anymore**)**, e.g. 'g' for green.
 If you press `Shift` when pressing the color first letter, the color will be more vivid and the text color in the highlight will be white instead of black.

 The extension will insert a tag like `#c:green` (or #c:GREEN) before highlight or bold markdown syntax, the result will be e.g.: `#c:green**my green text**`.
 Of course, these tags are only visible when you edit the block. _Credit to @CatoMinor3 for the great CSS trick allowing to customize highlighted and bold texts in Roam!_